ragingbal/streamzero-docs/Overview/ferris_fx/architecture-fx.md

 Each **Event** consists of what may be simplified as Headers and Payload.
 The headers indicate the type of event and other attributes.
 Whereas the payload are the attributes or parameters that are sent out by Services in order to either provide information about their state or for usage by downstream Services.

 The **FX Router(s)** is listening on the stream of Events passing through Kafka.
-Based on the configuration of the platform which is managed in the **Ferris Manager UI** the Router decides if a Service requires to be executed based on the Event contents.
+Based on the configuration of the platform which is managed in the **{{< param replacables.brand_name  >}} Manager UI** the Router decides if a Service requires to be executed based on the Event contents.
 On finding a configured Handler the gateway sends a message to the Executor and informs it of which packages or scripts are required to be run.

 The **FX Executor(s)** downloads the Service from the **Minio** storage and executes the **Service**.
 The Service may use any Python module that is embedded in the Executor and also use **Consul** for storing its configurations.
 The Executor sends a series of Events on Service execution.
 These are once again processed by the FX Router.